-After going the addiction recovery process and getting sober, the number one focus should be to maintain sobriety.
-After the process, an individual recognizes the importance of the copying and life skills they learned while they were going through treatment.
+After going through the addiction recovery process, the number one focus should be to grow.
+After the process, an individual recognizes the importance of the coping and life skills they learned while they were going through treatment.
 They also realize the importance of rebuilding relationships with friends and family that had been torn apart by substance abuse.
 Most important they realize the devastating effects that substance abuse had on their mind and body.
 The strong link between health, both body and mind, and the recovery process cannot be ignored.
 To fully heal and get the best chance at maintain sobriety, there are a few vital aspects that one should consider.

 The Healthy Aspects of Recovering From Addiction

 Addiction plays havoc on the mental and physical health of an individual.
 Studies have shown that good nutrition helps people recover not only their physical health but also improve the well-being of their mind.
 Nutrition in the recovery process is crucial because addiction can over time lead to serious nutritional deficiencies sometimes it can lead to organ damage.
 Eating being a low priority for most addicts as they struggle with addiction, they do not get vital nutrients to the body.